-The information provided in this section will help you unpack and assemble your product; you are then ready to proceed with the installation and configuration of the product into your application environment, as described in the following sections of this document.
+The information provided in this section will help you unpack and assemble your product.
+You will then be ready to proceed with the installation and configuration of the product into your application environment, as described in the following sections of this document.